Ingress Options

 - Limited to five Azure DNS zones

-- Uses Ingress rather than Gateway API
+- Uses the legacy Ingress API rather than Gateway API

 Info

-Managed Nginx is the default option deployed when using AKS Automatic.
+Managed Nginx is still the default option deployed when using AKS Automatic.
 You are able to deploy additional ingress controllers alongside it if required.

 Application Gateway for Containers